Skip to content

 Idle (Idle) Client connections with zero current requests Resource: Utilization

-Strictly speaking, disconnections are a measure of resource saturation, but since saturation causes Nginx to stop serving certain requests (rather than queueing them for later service), it's best to consider "disconnections" as a critical metric.
+*Strictly speaking, disconnections are a measure of resource saturation, but since saturation causes Nginx to stop servicing certain tasks (rather than queuing them for later service), it is best to consider "disconnections" as critical indicators.

-When Nginx Plus workers receive an Accepted connection request from the operating system, the counter increments.
-If the worker cannot establish the connection (by creating a new one or reusing an open one), the connection is Dropped, and the drop count increments.
-Connections are usually dropped when resource limits (like Nginx Plus' worker_connections limit) are reached.
+When an Nginx Plus worker receives a connection request from the operating system (Accepted), the counter increases.
+If the worker cannot obtain the connection for the request (either by establishing a new connection or reusing an open one), the connection will be Dropped, and the drop count will increment.
+Typically, this happens due to reaching resource limits (for example, Nginx Plus’s worker_connections limit).

-Active and Idle states work similarly to "active" and "waiting" states in open-source Nginx, with a key exception: in open-source Nginx, "waiting" is included in "active," while in Nginx Plus, "idle" connections are excluded from the "active" count.
-Current corresponds to the combined "Reading+Writing" state in open-source Nginx.
+Active (Active) and Idle (Idle) are similar to "active" and "waiting" states in open-source Nginx, except for one key difference: in open-source Nginx, "waiting" belongs to the "active" scope, whereas in Nginx Plus, "idle" connections are excluded from the "active" count.
+Current (Current) is equivalent to the combined "Reading+Writing" state in open-source Nginx.

 Total (Total) is the cumulative count of client requests.
-Note that a single client connection can involve multiple requests, so this count can significantly exceed the cumulative connection count.
-In practice, (total / accepted) represents the average number of requests per connection.
+Note that a single client connection may involve multiple requests, so this number can be much larger than the cumulative count of connections.
+In fact, (total / accepted) represents the average number of requests per connection.

 Nginx (Open Source) Nginx Plus